 It must be understood that the aquatic environment will significantly affect the “sound beam” in comparison with how the atmosphere affects the laser radiation, which will require the development of high-performance systems for guiding and correcting laser radiation, and this in any case will not be like a “laser beam” - divergence of saser radiation will be much greater.

 Applicability of sazers in the military field.
 Weapon

 Despite the fact that lasers appeared in the middle of the last century, their use as a weapon providing physical destruction of targets is becoming a reality only now.
-It can be assumed that the Sazers will face the same fate.
-At least, “sound guns” similar to those depicted in the computer game “Command & Conquer” will have to wait a very, very long time (if creation of such is even possible).
+It can be assumed that the same fate awaits the sasers.
+At least the "sound cannons" similar to those depicted in the computer game "Command & Conquer" will have to wait for a very, very long time (if the creation of such is at all possible).

 Drawing an analogy with lasers, it can be assumed that self-defense complexes can be created in the future on the basis of sasers, similar in concept to the Russian aviation aircraft defense complex L-370 Vitebsk (President-S), designed to counter missiles aimed at an aircraft with infrared homing heads using an optoelectronic suppression station (SES), including laser emitters, blinding the homing missile.

 In turn, the airborne self-defense complex of submarines based on laser emitters can be used to counter the torpedo and mine weapons of the enemy with acoustic guidance.

 The use of sazers as a means of reconnaissance and armament of promising submarines is most likely at least medium-term, and even distant.
 Nevertheless, the foundations of this prospect need to be formed now, creating a reserve for future developers of promising military equipment.